skryptz5m/burglary-docs/install.md

 ['t3_safe_key'] 			 	 = {['name'] = 't3_safe_key', 			 		['label'] = 'Key', 		['weight'] = 500, 		['type'] = 'item', 		['image'] = 'safe_key.png', 			['unique'] = true, 		['useable'] = false, 	['shouldClose'] = true,	   ['combinable'] = nil,   ['description'] = 'Probably unlocks something'},
 ```

+You must add all of the items above to your item list, qb-core -> shared -> items.lua or shared.lua

 ## Add qb-burglary to your resource folder
-It is recommended that you add qb-burglary to the [qb] folder inside your resources folder
+It is recommended that you add qb-burglary to the [qb] folder